modernish/modernish/README.md

 your `.profile`, `.bashrc` or similar init file.

 **Important:** Upon initialising, modernish adapts itself to other settings, such as the locale.
-It also removes all aliases, as they may keep modernish from initialising properly.
+It also removes certain aliases that may keep modernish from initialising properly.
 So you have to organise your `.profile` or similar file in the following order: